bhasling/react_getting_started/README.md

 ### Example 3 - External Components
 One of the key benefits of React is the rich ecosystem of external components.
 This demonstrates how to install and use an external component that must be dynamically installed.
-This demonsrates an external component that can display a world map.
+The external component displays a world map that can be zoomed and panned.

 ### Example 4 - State Changes
 React is named because the view reacts to state changes.

 This demonstrates how to handle click events to change state and how to render information from state.

+This shows examples of both local and global state.

 ### Example 5 - Api
-This shows how to make API calls and bring in data from a remote server into react state.
+This example shows how to make API calls and bring in data from a remote server into react state.

 # Other Commands